securanota/explorethebook/README.md

-# Explore The Book - Hugo Site
+# Explore The Book

-A containerized Hugo development environment for exploring books and literature.
+A website dedicated to helping people read the Bible faithfully and fruitfully.

 ## 🚀 Quick Start

-### Prerequisites
-- Docker Desktop installed and running
-- WSL 2 enabled (Windows)

 ### Development Commands